linhtran1003/fc-barcelona-performance-analysis/README.md

 - Install dependencies: `pandas`, `numpy`, `matplotlib`, `seaborn`, `plotply` (optional)
 - Open `FCB_performance_analysis.ipynb` in Jupyter Notebook
 - For interactive charts, run in Google Colab or a local environment with Plotly installed.

-## Limitations & Potential Improvements in The Future

-**Limitations:**

-- Limited dataset granularity: match-level stats and player-level contributions are not considered
-- Financial data are unavailable or approximate.

-**Future Work:**

-- Integrate match-level or player-level datasets for advanced metrics (e.g., xGA, pressing, possession).
-- Develop interactive dashboards for storytelling.
-- Include amount earned transfer departures to have better understanding about their earning & spending habit, and to determine whether this factor will emphasize their weakness in financial management.
-- Comparative analysis with other top clubs over the same period.

 ## Tools and Technologies